-The I-285 at SR 400 Reconstruction Project is a Public-Private Partnership ("P3") project being jointly delivered by GDOT and the Authority and will not be tolled upon completion.
-The Authority entered into a Design-Build-Finance Agreement ("DBFA") with North Perimeter Contractors to engage the developer for the completion of project work.
+The I-285 at SR 400 Reconstruction Project is a design-build-finance project being jointly delivered by GDOT and the Authority and will not be tolled upon completion.
+The Authority entered into an agreement with North Perimeter Contractors to engage the developer for the completion of project work.
 Additionally, the Authority has entered into intergovernmental agreements with GDOT, designating GDOT as the project manager of the project and detailing how GDOT makes funds available to SRTA to fulfill SRTA's payment obligations as detailed within the DBFA.
 The GDOT owns the asset and records construction in progress (CIP) based upon current year expenditures.
-As of June 30, 2022, the total contractual commitment for the project was \$547,265,013, with \$77,835,609 remaining to be paid out.
+As of June 30, 2023, the total contractual commitment for the project was \$547,265,013, with \$48,202,293 remaining to be paid out.